nigeleke/cribbage/README.md

 The project then moved to [Rust](https://www.rust-lang.org/) / [Leptos](https://www.leptos.dev/), and now [Rust](https://www.rust-lang.org/) / [Dioxus](https://dioxuslabs.com/).

-The project is under active development as of Nov 2025.
+The project is under active development as of Dec 2025.

 ## Testing